iterate/mikrobloggeriet/cli-quickstart-mblog.md

 `mblog` requires the following configuration for writing:

-1. Repo path: where you have cloned the `mikrobloggeriet` CLI.
+1. Repo path: where you have cloned the `mikrobloggeriet` repository.
 2. User cohort: the default cohort you are writing for.
 3. Editor: which application you want to use to write content.